 AWWA/ANSI Water Conservation Program Management and Operation Standard

-Peter Mayer chaired the committee that developed the G480-13 Water Conservation Program Operation and Management Standard - a voluntary standard that can be adopted by water providers at their own discretion.
-The G480-13 standard describes the critical elements of an effective water conservation program.
+Peter Mayer was a member of the committee that developed the G480-20 Water Conservation Program Operation and Management Standard - a revised voluntary standard that can be adopted by water providers at their own discretion.
+The G480-20 standard describes the critical elements of an effective water conservation program.
 Learn more and purchase a copy of the G480 Standard here.

 WatrDM created the Urban Water Cycle info-graphic to communicate essential concepts in water supply and conservation including: withdrawals, returns, consumptive use, return flows and reuse.
 The Urban Water Cycle info-graphic is freely available for use and distribution.
 This site will be updated as new versions are developed.
 The Urban Water Cycle water developed by WaterDM, the Open Water Foundation, and Melissa Beckwith Designs.
 Contact Peter Mayer to add your organization to this list.